boldbi/bold-bi-docs/docs/faq/how-to-deploy-boldbi-as-offline-deployment-in-docker.md

 # How to do Bold BI offline deployment in Docker?

- Bold BI deployment in docker can also be done offline by manually importing the Bold BI image into the local docker and deploying it into the local docker.
-Follow the steps given in this topic to know how to deploy Bold BI offline in docker.
+ Bold BI deployment in Docker can also be done offline by manually importing the Bold BI image into the local Docker and deploying it.
+Follow the steps provided in this topic to learn how to deploy Bold BI offline in Docker.

 ## Steps to deploy offline Bold BI in docker